jonasmeise/TransferAnalysisSentimentExtraction/README.md

 ## How are the models evaluated?
 How do you get the performance values?

-For each model, the same procedure is done:
+For each model, the same procedure is done.

 ```java
 	buildFilesOldDomain("src//main//resources//SEABSA16_data", "src//main//resources//learningtest_modelXXX//subtaskX//old//constrained//");